datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
+Hi, welcome back.
 In this lesson we are going to explore ways to measure the association between variables.
 Many measures of correlation have been developed, each tailored for a specific type of data or use case.
 Earlier we have learned what a contingency table is and how it can be used to simplify the analysis of categorical data.
 These tables come in handy again now for calculating measures of correlation.

 ---